 The written word has long been used to explore human sexuality and human souls.
 We find ourselves in books, and in erotic fiction we can find our deepest desires expressed in a more perfect poetry than we thought possible.
 Perhaps it is a step too far to say Jane Eyre is erotica.
-What is not a step too far to say is that erotica – when written well – is as valuable an artistic expression of our core humanity as any piece of classical literature.
+What is not a step too far is to say that erotica – when written well – is as valuable an artistic expression of our core humanity as any piece of classical literature.

 As Chris Lewando, author and tutor on the London School of Journalism’s Erotic Novel Writing course, eloquently puts it “The key to writing good erotic fiction is to write good fiction”.